Reading Aloud Matters

 Read to your children every day that you can.
 You won’t regret it.

-This entry is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Homeschool Advice, Language Arts, Reading, Studying Lit.
+This entry is filed under Brave Writer Lifestyle, Brave Writer Philosophy, Homeschool Advice, Language Arts, Literature, Reading.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.